k0sukey/TiPlatformConnect/README.md

 * twitter.js using jsOAuth.getAccessTokenKey() and jsOAuth.getAccessTokenSecret()
 * Added tumblr.js using OAuth(not XAuth).
 Dose not change how to use twitter.js
 * Added foursquare.js.
 Dose not change how to use twitter.js
+* Added flickr.js.
+Dose not change how to use twitter.js, and extend getUserNsid(), getUsername().

 ## tumblr.js